CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 See it in action by clicking on the image below. <br>
 [![See it in action](https://img.youtube.com/vi/vp5igMt3IM0/0.jpg)](https://www.youtube.com/watch?v=vp5igMt3IM0)

-Download the current release from [here](https://github.com/CaptainDario/Automated-Cat-Laser-Pointer-toy/releases).

 ## Instructions

 ## Software
 Currently you have to build the firmware from source.
 This is necessary because you have to enter you wifi credentials.
-Get the latest release from [here](https://github.com/CaptainDario/Automated-Cat-Laser-Pointer-toy/releases/tag/v1.0).
+Get the latest release from [here](https://github.com/CaptainDario/DaPetToy/releases/tag/v1.0).
 Compile it and falsh it to your D1 mini.
 *note:*
 *I hope to provide a ready made image in the future where you can enter the credentials per webserver.*